-- Limit residential development near landfills. - Encourage notification of landowners at the time of sale and prior to approval of a building permit if it is within 1,200 feet of an existing landfill property.
-Notification should specify that more information by attained before constructing a private well. - Protect existing and future municipal wellhead locations from land uses that could potentially contaminate the groundwater. - Use zoning to restrict specified types of land use and activities adjacent to the City's existing and potential future well locations. - Incorporate the county's Groundwater Protection Overlay District (shown on Exhibit 8-3.) - NR 1.2.
-Ensure that the right to use groundwater for irrigation purposes is not compromised.
-Because of the porous soils common to the area, many of the most productive farming operations in the Wautoma area rely heavily on spray irrigation systems to ensure that their crops receive adequate moisture.
-Because agriculture is an important component of the local economy, protecting the investment and economic well-being of these operations is a high priority and depends on their ability to continue to have relatively unrestricted access to groundwater.
+- Protect existing and future municipal wellhead locations from land uses that could potentially contaminate the groundwater. - Use zoning to restrict specified types of land use and activities within well head protection areas as indicated on the future land use map. - Amend the town zoning map to include the county's Groundwater Protection Overlay District. - NR 1.2.
+Ensure that groundwater for irrigation purposes are not compromised.
+Because of the porous soils common to the area, the most productive farming operations in the town and nearby area rely heavily on spray irrigation systems to ensure that their crops receive adequate moisture.
+Protecting the investment and economic well-being of these operations is a high priority and depends on their ability to continue to have relatively unrestricted access to groundwater.

-- Minimize the amount of residential development near primary irrigation areas. - Encourage adjacent towns to identify primary irrigation areas and to limit subdivided development in these areas. - Encourage farmers to time their hours of pump operation to achieve maximum efficiency. - Request that UWEX take an active role in providing growers with appropriate educational materials.
+- o Minimize the amount of residential development near irrigated farmland areas. - Use zoning to prevent subdivided development adjacent to these areas. - Encourage farmers to time their hours of pump operation to achieve maximum efficiency. - Provide growers with appropriate educational materials.

 GOAL NR 2.
-Maintain and improve the water quality of the area's lakes and streams.
+Maintain and improve the water quality of our lakes, streams and wetlands.